The February full Moon is the Snow Moon, the second full Moon of 2026, rising on 1st February at around sunset.

 Read our guide on how to photograph the Moon with a smartphone for more advice.

-And if you do capture an image of this weekend's Snow Moon, don't forget to send us your images.
+And if you do capture an image of the Snow Moon, don't forget to send us your images.